Category Archives: Retaining wall

 Gravity retaining walls are executed with stone, bricks, concrete, or any other heavy material.
 They are done with or without mortar and are designed to counter back-fill soil pressure by their self-weight.

-Dry retaining walls do not require rigid footing but have to be designed to counter sliding, overturning, and bearing loads acting on the structure.
+Dry retaining walls do not require rigid footing.
+However, they must be designed to counter sliding.
+They also need to address overturning and bearing loads acting on the structure.

 These types of retaining walls are mainly adopted in landscape areas and also in locations with height is around 2-3 meters.